SeyfullahSemen/VMGSDK/README.md

 ### 3. Add a fragment

-First add a webview to your fragment layout file and give it the size properties that you want it to have.
+First add a `WebView` or a `ViewGroup` to your fragment layout file and give it the size properties that you want it to have.
 Next create a new private variable for the of the `VMGBase` class

 ```java
 private VMGBase vmgBase;